mikhail-angelov/mongo-unit/README.md

 ## API

 ### `start(opts)`
-It starts mongod on one of available port and returns Promise with URL to connect to this db `opts` is optional params, you can specify some command line params for mongod `opts.port` - preferable mongo db port, default: `27017` `opts.dbName` - name of test db, default: `test` `opts.dbpath` - db path, default: `<node_modules/mongo-unit>\.mongo-unit` `opts.verbose` - enable debug logs, default: `false`
+It starts mongod on one of available port and returns Promise with URL to connect to this db.
+`opts` is optional params, you can specify some command line params for mongod:

+*  `opts.port` - preferable mongo db port, default: `27017`
+*  `opts.dbName` - name of test db, default: `test`
+*  `opts.dbpath` - db path, default: `<node_modules/mongo-unit>\.mongo-unit`
+*  `opts.verbose` - enable debug logs, default: `false`
+*  `opts.version` - specify which version of mongo to download. e.g. `version=v3.6`

+[mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server) can also be configured via environment variables.
+ For instance, `export MONGOMS_DEBUG=1`will activate debug logging in the memory server.
+See their docs for more information.

 ### `stop()`
 It stops mongod process